VijoyV/ActivitiBPMServerOnMySQL/README.md

 Download the source code to Eclipse or Spring Tool Suite (STS) as a maven project or add a maven behaviour.
 Then build so that all required dependencies will be downloaded.

-You may build this as satndalone jar file and run on any machine with Jaava 8 JRE installed, as a Standalone Application.
-Assume that the above mentioned MySQL server and database is up and running.
-Tomcat listening Http Port is 9090.
+You may build this as jar file and run as a standalone application on any machine with Java 8 JRE installed.
+Assume that the above mentioned MySQL server and database are also up and running.
+Tomcat would be listening on Http Port 9090.

+For first time run, you have to uncomment the following bean: **InitializingBean usersAndGroupsInitializer** in the java program **ActivitiBpmEngineOnMySQL.java**.
+This is to create the seed users and groups.

 ## REST Endpoints

-Your client applications (or REST Plug-Ins like POSTMAN ) may interact with this Activiti BPM Server (running stand-alone server) via REST.
-Use admin/admin as request sending client userid/password with Base64 Authentication in Http Header.
+Your client applications (or REST Plug-Ins/Clients like POSTMAN ) may interact with this Activiti BPM Server (running stand-alone mode) via REST.
+Use admin/admin as request sending client as userid/password with Base64 Authentication enabled in Http Header.

 The following custom and activiti supplied REST URLs are explained below to build a client application by you.

 ### 1. To see the deployed process definitions - The Blue Print

 >> GET http://localhost:9090/repository/process-definitions